 The term “spay” refers to an ovariohysterectomy—the removal of the ovaries and uterus.
 The term neuter can actually refer to an ovariohysterectomy, but commonly refers to castration—the removal of the testes.
-We recommend spaying and neutering puppies between 4 and 6 months of age, but the procedures can be performed in pets of all ages.
+We recommend spaying and neutering animals between 4 and 6 months of age, but the procedures can be performed on pets of all ages.

-Spaying and neutering provides significant health advantages for your pet.
-Un-spayed female dogs have a 25% chance of contracting cancer, with 1/2 being malignant tumors.
+Spaying and neutering provide significant health advantages for your pet.
+Un-spayed female dogs have a 25% chance of contracting cancer.
 Dogs spayed before their first heat cycle have less than a 0.5% chance of developing breast cancer.
 After 2-3 heat cycles there is little additional benefit from spaying for preventing breast cancer.
-Cats are also prone to breast cancer, but have a much higher rate of malignancy–about 85-95%.
+Cats are also prone to breast cancer but have a much higher rate of malignancy–about 85-95%.

-Some pregnancies result in dystocia or difficult birth and require Cesarean section to save the lives of the mother and babies.
-These are emergencies and need to be done as soon as possible.
+Some pregnancies result in dystocia or difficult birth and require a Cesarean section to save the lives of the mother and babies.
+This situation is considered an emergency and the surgery needs to be performed as soon as possible.
 The procedure can be expensive, especially when it must be done after hours as many do.

 Neutering male dogs prevents testicular cancers, benign prostatic hyperplasia and some prostatic cysts that occur in older un-neutered dogs.
-It also prevents or reduces the urge to roam in search of a mate that results in dogfight wounds (which can be extensive), being hit by a car/truck, various other injuries, and getting lost.
+It also prevents or reduces the urge to roam in search of a mate that can result in dogfight wounds (which can be extensive), being hit by a vehicle, various other injuries, and getting lost.
 Neutering male cats prevents the development of the very strong tomcat urine smell, reduces urine spraying and fighting (which commonly causes abscess formation).